kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

 Since some test cases fail at this moment, the merge has not been carried out yet.
 But I hope that "ghc-7.6" will be merged into "master" in the near future.
+(Postscript: "ghc-7.6" has been merged into "master" on 13 Feb 2013.
+I will explain this feature when the haddock becomes available in Haskell Platform.)

 ##Internal modules